google/filament/NEW_RELEASE_NOTES.md

 ## Release notes for next branch cut

 - engine: a new feature to set a transform on the global-scale fog  [⚠️ **Recompile materials**]
+- engine: large-scale fog can now be opted-out on a per-renderable basis